sighingnow/sighingnow.github.io/_posts/programming-language/haskell/2019-04-01-ghc_events_use_vector.md

 ---

-As described in the issue [ThreadScope#29][1], the ThreadScope is really slow when loading a relatively huge eventlog file, and consumed a unacceptable volume of memory.
-High memory usage caused by using incorrect data structure is a fairly common in many Haskell applications, thus at the first glance I focused on the internal data structure that ThreadScope uses when browsing the source code.
+As described in the issue [ThreadScope#29][1], the ThreadScope is really slow when loading a relatively huge eventlog file, and consumed an unacceptable volume of memory.
+High memory usage caused by using incorrect data structure is fairly common in many Haskell applications, thus at first glance, I focused on the internal data structure that ThreadScope uses when browsing the source code.
 I found that replacing `List` using `Vector` could bring a significant improvement.